rebelsky/sams-assorted-musings-reflections/word-order-research.md

 problem or question.
 Grinnell College seeks to provide every student an opportunity to pursue research and share the product publicly.

+I see that my description is wrong, too.
+I say "the opportunity to do research".
+It's really "*an* opportunity to *pursue* research."

-So let's get the word order right!
+So let's get the words and the word order right!

 ---